appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Sets the initial options that are automatically chosen when the widget is loaded.
 It serves as the default selection unless the user manually selects another option from the list.
-Multiple values can be provided as CSV or an array of strings for a Multiselect dropdown.
+Multiple values can be provided in a CSV format or an array of strings for a Multiselect dropdown.
 For example, if you want the default option to be `Blue` and `Red`, set the **Default Selected Value** property to:

 ```js
 [